fsmMLK/inkscapeMadeEasy/docs/source/index.rst

  4- Save the file.

-.. warning:: Since disabling LaTeX support is a new feature, text positioning of **inkscapeMadeEasy_Plot** methods was not extensively checked for missplacements/errors when this support is disabled.
-Please report any issue you find.
+.. warning:: Since disabling LaTeX support is a new feature, text positioning of **inkscapeMadeEasy_Plot** methods was not extensively checked for misplacements/errors when this support is disabled.
+Please report any issues you find.

 Usage